docelic/Viper/README.md

 ### Viper LDIFs

 `viper-setup.sh` will also load the necessary bootstrap LDIFs into LDAP as part of the installation procedure.
 It will do that by invoking `make` in the directory `ldifs/`.

-The only LDIF file that should be modified in case you will be loading the LDIFs manually is `ldifs/1-dhcp.ldif`, containing the server machine's hostname and network interface to listen on.
-If you have ran the script with the corresponding eth name and hostname parameters, the script has done the replacements for you.

 The LDIF contents are supposed to load into the custom Viper backend for OpenLDAP, which comes pre-configured in Viper's OpenLDAP config files.
 Therefore, be sure to restart OpenLDAP with the new configuration before loading the LDIFs.